 What is a Sales Funnel?

-6 min read
+9 min read

 So What is a Sales Funnel?

-A sales funnel is a way of visualising your sales process, mapping the route that interested parties take as they discover you, as their interest in doing business with you gains momentum and the all-important closure of the sale.
+A sales funnel is a way of visualizing your sales process, mapping the route that interested parties take as they discover you, as their interest in doing business with you gains momentum and the all-important closure of the sale.

 Imagine a standard kitchen funnel with the wide end at the top and the narrow end at the bottom.
 Those at the start of the sales process are located near the top of the funnel, these are usually people who have just heard about your company and have shown a passing interest.
 As we travel down the funnel, we get people who are more interested in doing business; maybe they've requested more information or have spoken at length with one of your salespeople.
 Then as you get near the end of the funnel, we find people who are close to buying or those who have committed to a sale; with paying customers coming out at the end.